 “Oh, is that so?” said Logan.
 “Put her on the phone; I’ve got something to say to her and I’ve waited 20 years to say it.”

 “Is that your cousin Logan I’m hearing on the phone?”
 Jadis yelled.
 “Give me that!”
 She snatched the phone from Sean as Logan began the Tirade of 2002; he called Jadis 25 versions of the word bitch, claimed that her mother Evelyn had slept with an Orc to have her, and also accused her of lying about her role in the murder of Lindsey Matheson Rowes.
 (Of course, there is no point in translating that tirade, as it would have to be censored.)

-As the tirade continued, Mobley said, “About the Nine of Eight...what’s that?”
+As the tirade continued, Mobley said, “About the nine of eight...what’s that?”

 “Why?” said Mobley.

 “Because the last known person who was the nine of eight was Isabella Braumlein Crenshaw Ulrich,” said Sean.

 Little did anyone know that Barbara Holt had apparently escaped from the police, only to be caught by the Magical Secret Society after an hour-long standoff.

 At a small hospital in West Virginia, a young woman was sitting alone in a small room.
 The room had a bed, a table and chair, and a small window leading to the outside. yet the young woman ignored her surroundings in favor of staring blankly at a wall.

 Outside the room, a young man stood at the door, staring at the young woman in the room.
 He said to a doctor, “What happened to her?”